Pliexe/discord-money-mongoose/README.md

 Money manager for discord.js bots

 # Features!

-  - Economy
+  - Fetch multiple users
-  -- Fetch multiple users
+  - Leaderboard ready auto sort dmm.getLeaderboard()
-  -- Leaderboard ready auto sort dmm.getLeaderboard()
+  - get formated RichEmbed Leaderboard for simple use
-  -- get formated RichEmbed Leaderboard for simple use -- Set user's money
+  - Set user's money
-  -- Increase money of a user
+  - Increase money of a user
-  -- Decrease money of a user
+  - Decrease money of a user

 to-do:
   - Suggest what to add next at github